 Cat has been a supporter of Life Preservers project since 2015 and joined the board in 2017.
 She is also a co-founder of the “Fearless Network- Beyond #MeToo” organization affiliated with Life Preservers.
 As a survivor of sexual and domestic abuse Cat is passionate about advocating for survivors of human trafficking and providing the resources and education necessary to heal and rebuild their lives.

 Cara Lemire, Secretary

-Prior to entering the legal services industry, Cara had extensive experience in the fine art industry overseeing sales efforts, sponsorship negotiations, event planning and marketing at a storage facility.
-Now, she is passionate about bringing both industries together to support charities close to her heart.
-She graduated from Brown with Honors in literary arts.
-Her time at the University further solidified her passion for the arts and nonprofit work.
+Prior to entering the legal services industry, Cara held marketing positions in the fine art industry assisting with sales efforts, sponsorship negotiations, event planning and marketing.
+Now, she is passionate about bringing both the art and legal industries together to support causes close to her heart.

 Over the years, she’s volunteered and contributed to several nonprofits, but she’s particularly passionate about the Life Preservers Project—an organization that works to end human trafficking, raise awareness, advocate for survivors, and help restore their lives through art programming.

 Her photographs have graced both local galleries in New York and online international galleries.
 Cara earned an Honors degree in Literary Arts from Brown University, where her experience deepened her enthusiasm for the arts and commitment to nonprofit work.